 “I remember being 18.
 I had just left for college and I got a call that my family’s house was foreclosed.
 Your parents do their best to shield you from what’s going on, for better or for worse, so before I left for college I kind of knew that we were behind, or that something was up with the mortgage, but nothing more than that was really told.
 And then I got the call, probably like two months into college.
 Mind you, I’ve moved far away from home, so I’m still trying to adjust with college, and then I find out that I can’t go back home.
 That option was totally eliminated and it was really sad.
 But fast forward to now… Part of my learning for this job was doing a bit of background history on the 2008, 2009 housing crisis here and learning about predatory lenders.
 The lender that my parents used, I found that they had a federal complaint filed against them for racially discriminatory lending practices.
 So I kind of pulled together pieces and now I work to help people who are in situations that I once found myself in.
 It’s humbling.
 It’s also very like “Oh my!”
 There is purpose in this.
 It feels like a “what are the odds” type story and in some ways it propels me to think that I’m in the right place at the right time.”

-– Ms. Jamilla Alphonse, Client of Atlanta Legal Aid
+– Marlene Cartwright, Client of Atlanta Legal Aid’s Cobb Office

 “My parents were young parents.
 They got married in high school and they had 5 kids.
 I’m the oldest and so they were supportive in the sense of whatever I wanted to do, they pretty much let me do.
-So whatever I said, they were like, “Oh, okay.
+Whatever I said, they were like, “Oh, okay.
 Sure!
-Let’s see what we can find to help her do this.
-So they were really supportive but they just also didn’t know quite what to do with me.
-And in school, it was the same way.
-They didn’t know what to do with me.
-By the time I was in 5th grade, the teachers were like, “uhhhhhhh.”
-I’m, you know, 8 years old and I’m in the 5th grade.
-The teachers were like, “Where are we going with her, what should we do?”
-And by the time I was in 7th grade, the principal’s proposal was that I go and help the kindergarten class and kinda be like a co-teacher for the kindergarten class.
+Let’s see what we can find to help her do this.”
+So they were really supportive but they also didn’t know quite what to do with me.
+In school, it was the same way: they didn’t know what to do with me.
+By the time I was in 5th grade, the teachers were like, “uhhhhhhh” because I was 8 years old and in the 5th grade.
+The teachers were like, “Where are we going with her?
+What should we do?”
+And by the time I was in 7th grade, the principal’s proposal was that I go and help the kindergarten class and be like a co-teacher for the kindergarten class.
 They were afraid to let me go up to the next grade because they thought I wasn’t going to be mature enough otherwise.
-But I’d be intellectually mature enough and my parents were like, “Why don’t you just let her go and see how she does?”
+But I was intellectually mature enough and my parents said, “Why don’t you just let her go and see how she does?”
 And my principal [said], “Well, I don’t know if that’s going to be a really good plan.”
-And so my mom immediately was like “Nope, she’s going.”
-So, it took her driving me around to several schools to finally get a school to say, “Okay, she can start high school.”
+And so my mom immediately was like, “Nope, she’s going.”
+She drove me around to several schools until finally a school said I could start high school.”

-– Jacki Payne, Attorney at Atlanta Legal Aid
+– Jacki Payne, Managing Attorney of Atlanta Legal Aid’s Kinship Care Project

 “Were your fathers politicians?